fbennets/Legal-Decision-Automation-telegram-/README.md

 cd bot
 pip install -r requirements.txt
 ```
-Afterwards, you need create a Telegram bot account and get the API key.
-To do so, talk to the [Botfather](https://t.me/botfather) on Telegram and follow the instructions.
-For more information, [see here](https://core.telegram.org/bots#6-botfather).

 Then, you need to set your API token as an environment variable.
 Enter this in your shell:
 ```bash
 export OD_BOT_TOKEN=YourTokenHere